asr1/digital-garden/src/site/notes/Thoughts/Categorization.md

 This isn't a clear-cut category, but a lens for analysis.
 Personally, and perhaps controversially, I believe Wall-E is a beautiful and great film, but not a very good movie; it's not *entertaining*.

+Similarly, the Jason Bourne films are full of car chases, fight scenes, and entertaining stunts that look cool.
+But they're also full of questions about the role of government, surveillance, personal freedoms, and the lengths one is willing to go to get answers (or revenge).
+They are excellent films that can be analyzed from both metrics.
+I would argue that they are more successful as films than as movies, simply due to the amount of time we spend with the political nature of the films.
+It's easy to watch a James Bond movie and focus on the stunts, forgetting about the fact that he's a state-sponsored assassin.
+The Bourne movies are entertaining, but they don't let you forget what's really going on.
+They're stories about government assets, people turned into weapons.
+The films wants you to hold Jason's horror in your mind, to question the "cool stunts" he's able to pull off.
+He doesn't want to be cool.
+He wants to retire to a seaside shack.

+What does James Bond want?
+A hot babe, a strong drink, and the next job, mostly.
+Some of the later films (notably starting with the Casino Royale remake) add depth to Bond, but these aren't what most people think of when they picture the character.
+They think of a suave man with a gun and few qualms.
+That's *entertainment* (for better or for worse; *that's* a different article).

 #### See Also
 * [[Thoughts/Art as a non-essential job\|Art as a non-essential job]]